 Is there a type of property more susceptible to negative equity?

-Brand new properties, especially new units, can bring a higher risk of negative equity because they may be priced at a premium, with the cost including developer and sales agent commissions.
+Brand new properties can bring a higher risk of negative equity because they may be priced at a premium, with the cost including developer and sales agent commissions.
 Some new units tend to attract investors, rather than owner occupiers.
 An oversupply of investor-grade new units can impact property price growth and may result in negative equity.

 Why can negative equity be a problem?